Designing Real-time Software

 - The software functionality should be partitioned in such a fashion that processors and links in the system do not get overloaded when the system is operating at peak capacity.
 This involves simulating the system with the proposed software and hardware architecture.

 - The system should be designed for future growth by considering a scalable architecture, i.e. system capacity can be increased by adding new hardware modules.
 The system will not scale very well if some hardware or software module becomes a bottleneck in increasing system capacity.
-For example, Xenon scalability will be limited if the CAS processor in the system is assigned a lot of work.
-As this processor is shared, the software running on the CAS card would become a scalability bottleneck.

 - Software modules that interact very closely with each other should be placed on the same processor, this will reduce delays in the system.
 Higher system performance can be achieved by this approach as inter-processor message communication taxes the CPU as well as link resources.